The Bonati Spine Institute

 The Medical Development Corp. is the surgical arm of The Bonati Institute.
 A staff of medical experts, headed by orthopedic surgeon Alfred O. Bonati perform advanced arthroscopic surgery using the latest technology such as the FDA-approved Holmium YAG Laser.

-The Surgical Center
+The Spine Center Locations

 The Surgical Center at The Bonati Spine Institute is a state-of-the-art facility that features three, fully equipped operating rooms, a recovery room and private patient preparation rooms.